 On a daily basis dogs need things to do no matter what age, but particularly when they’re a puppy.
 If you want a calm puppy that is not constantly biting, stealing and chewing things, use interactive feeding toys to slow fast eaters down, tire them out, keep them occupied and entertained.
 Think about the breed/type of dog you have, if they’re spaniels they may like things such as snuffle mats, kongs stuffed with their wet puppy food or healthy moist food.
 This can keep them calm, puzzle feeders and food dispensing balls can keep an active puppy using their natural instincts.
 Play is not the only thing you should do with a puppy, and if this is all you rely on you will get a puppy that is constantly over aroused.
 A lot of behaviour problems in dogs are due to lack of mental and environmental stimulation.
 I suggest a kong (not always suitable for short nose breeds, as they struggle to lick), a snuffle mat and an easy food dispensing toy (I personally avoid slow feeding bowls as these can be frustrating, lick mats or snuffle mats do the same job).
 Be aware, to make it as simple as possible for your puppy at first, stay clear of freezing the Kongs at this stage.
 Whatever you choose be aware of inducing over arousal, frustration or knocking their confidence if they’re finding it too difficult.
 Focus on using these more so around morning time and evenings when dogs are more active, and when visitors arrive.
 Scattering treats in a snuffle mat whilst your visitors come in keeps some puppies occupied rather than jumping all over your guests, or give them a kong on their bed every time a visitor arrives, this also helps to create a habit of ‘visitor arrives go and relax on my bed’.
 I also suggest a lick mat for the bath, they’re available in different styles, some can stick on tiles or even the below one would work, helping your puppy enjoy the bath.
 See further ideas here http://www.johinds.com/dogentertainment

 Stair Gates help protected your pup from injury due to over exercising the joints ascending and descending stairs causing potential problems in later life.
 It also functions to prevent them accessing areas you would prefer them not to, having the gate prevents them rehearsing a behaviour you do not want.
 A child’s gate will suffice for the smaller breeds, but for bigger dogs an appropriate dog gate like below is recommended, particularly as a double safety measure if your front door opens to a busy road.
+There are also front door gates you can get to, which you can hook on whilst getting a parcel see below.
+Temporary garden fencing is also advisable if you have shingle in the garden or poisonous plants.

 These are really useful particularly for working on separation issues and settling them at night.
 The idea is to go to them before they get distressed, which really helps with toilet training during the night.
 Don’t let them cry it out this is an outdated method that causes stress in dogs.
 Below is an example of a dedicated camera, but to start off with there are great apps available like Dog Monitor where you can use an iPad/Tablet as the monitor and iPhone for the camera.